 Ever since I started this blog, I gathered some of the best personal finance bloggers together at the end of the year to share some awesome personal finance tips with you.
-These people have been in debt, invest like champions, and grow their wealth like some of the best of them.
+Some have been in debt.
+Others invest like champions, and some grow their wealth like the best of them.
 I followed many of these bloggers when I was in debt and looking for tips to get out.

 My Financial Tip

 Before we get to the other tips, I wanted to share my own, which is actually from my father.
-When I quit my job earlier this year to run my WordPress service and this blog, this is what he told me to get me to take the leap.
+When I quit my job earlier this year to run my WordPress support company and this blog, this is what he told me to get me to take the leap.

 You can either be an entrepreneur or you can work for one

 That little phrase was powerful and got right to the point.
+My father was the one who said it to me in hopes to push me over the fence when I couldn’t do it myself.
 It helped me understand that I could do this.
 The people we work for all started their businesses, so why can’t I?
 Yes, it’s scary, but it can also be very worth it.
 If you’re on the fence in the upcoming year about going out on your own, I hope this little tip helps you get onto the side of the fence which benefits you.
 Do you want to own your business or do you just want to work for someone?
 Answer this question before you take the leap.
 Trust me, it helps!

 One thing I’ve learned over the years is how important credit can be to your finances.
 While some thing having a good credit score and report is only applicable when buying something, that is no longer the case.
 Landlords can look at your credit, so can potential employers.
 You might not be able to get a cell phone contract and much more with poor credit.
 Yes, having a good credit score is very helpful in the long run.
 If you need to get a loan, having a good score will ensure you pay the cheapest rate over time.
 You can get low rates on car loans, home loans, and much more.